Parsa-Rajabi/CIS145/docs/syllabus.md

 Labs and assignments can be submitted up to 24 hours after the due date with a `25% penalty`.
 After 24 hours, the submission will not be accepted and a score of zero will be recorded.

 Quizzes and exams are to be completed on the specified date and time.
-A `1 point penalty` will be applied for **every minute late**.
-Missed quizzes and exams will result in a score of zero.
+No late submission will be accepted, no exception.

-Make-up assessments (including assignments, exams and quizzes) will not be given.
+Make-up assessments (including assignments, exams and quizzes) will not be given and a score of zero will be recorded.
 Sometimes life gets in the way of schedules.
 Sickness or other unplanned or extraordinary events happen and will be dealt with individually.
 It is your responsibility to ensure your situation is known to the instructor as soon as reasonably possible.
 You are accountable for being heard, which means you need to ensure that the instructor heard you.

 While "life happens," poor planning by you does not count.
 And definitely do not wait to discuss grey areas.
 For example, an interview opportunity arises (good!): you should not wait until the day before the assignment is due to let us know that you could not complete the assignment because you had to prepare for the interview.
 That would be considered poor planning.
 Good planning would be to alert the Lab Monitor or Instructor that you got the interview and, while you hope to finish the assignment, there is a concern.
 Then when you don’t finish on time, it’s clear that you planned your time and that will be taken into consideration.
 These "good planning" situations will be considered individually as per the instructor's discretion.

 In all cases, exceptional situations are considered on an individual basis, subject to the approval of the instructor and supported by legitimate and verified documentation.